Teenager-with-hand-up-to-camera

 But if you think you need someone who knows your industry better from the start, you can look at hiring a niche copywriter instead.

-Hiring a niche copywriter
+Hiring a niche content writer

 Industries where a niche copywriter can really help include: